 Laboratory experience plays a central role in study of physics at Wesleyan.
 Each of our introductory laboratory stations features a wide variety of sensors and interfaces for computer data acquisition and analysis.
 Apparatus are available for the study of more advanced topics in optics, nuclear and atomic physics, and chaos.
 Several small telescopes are available astronomical studies.
 The department has also put together a Linux-based Beowulf cluster for use by students interested in projects in computational physics.

-The Randolph and Margaret Munroe Thrower Astronomy platform, a rooftop observing space, provides space for 8-10 telescopes for use by astronomy and physics students.
-Plans are also underway to renovate and expand the physics facilities in Taylor Hall to include a dedicated space for an advanced laboratory for upper level courses and additional research space for students and faculty.
+The Randolph and Margaret Munroe Thrower Astronomy platform, a rooftop observing space atop Munroe Science Center, provides space for 8-10 telescopes for use by astronomy and physics students.

 Scholarships and Awards